-- Link to information and updates on the Rochester International Jazz Festival.
+- Provide coverage before, during and after the Xerox Rochester International Jazz Festival.

 - Make connections between the various jazz communities in Rochester and its environs.

 With my busy life, I don’t get out to hear live jazz and other music as much as I’d like, but I love the music and don’t want the scene to die here.
 I hope that you will provide me with feedback on where I’m going or what I’ve written.
 Just click on the comment link to a post or send me an email.
 Hope to meet you out at a club or at the XRIJF some day.
 If you see me, come up and say hello.